DimitraPanagiotou/Diabetes-Prediction/README.md

 # Diabetes Prediction

 ## Summary
-We implement a user-friendly web application that consists of a questionnaire with easy questions in order to predict whether there is a possibility to develop diabetes.
+We implement a user-friendly web application that uses a questionnaire with easy questions in order to predict whether there is a possibility for a person to develop diabetes.
 This app aims to inform on time people who are at risk to develop diabetes.

 In no case should replace medical examination.